jimz011/homekit-infused/docs/installation.md

 ### Copy Files
 To copy the files you will need all the following files/folders from my repo.

-- Copy the entire `/lovelace/` folder to the root of your setup
+- Copy the entire `/dashboards/` folder to the root of your setup
 - Copy the `/themes/` folder to the root of your setup
-- Copy `ui-lovelace.yaml` file to the root of your setup
+- Copy the `ui-lovelace.yaml`, `homekit-infused.yaml` and `hki-settings.yaml` files to the root of your setup
 - Copy the `/packages/` folder to the root of your setup
 - Copy the `/user_content/` folder to the root of your setup
 - Copy the `/www/` folder to the root of your setup
+- Copy the `appdaemon/` folder to the root of your setup.
+(If you already use AppDaemon, please copy the file text_states_load.py to your /appdaemon/apps/ folder and copy the corresponding apps from apps.yaml into your own apps.yaml file)
 - Add the following line to your `configuration.yaml` file
 ```
 homeassistant: